swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 bedtools "merge"
 ====================

-Many datasets of genomic features have many individual features that overlap one another (e.g. aligments from a ChiP seq experiment).
-It is often useful to just cobine the overlapping into a single, contiguous interval.
+Many datasets of genomic features have many individual features that overlap one another (e.g. alignments from a ChiP seq experiment).
+It is often useful to just combine the overlapping into a single, contiguous interval.
 The bedtools `merge` command will do this for you.

 ![](http://bedtools.readthedocs.org/en/latest/_images/merge-glyph.png)